 Why is it so important to check the pressure on your tyre?
 Because correctly inflated tyres have a direct correlation to fuel efficiency.
 There's less rolling resistance, which equates to less fuel consumption as you drive along your route.
 They're also safer and last longer – less chance of a blowout or uneven tread wear – ultimately saving you money.

 The general advice is to check tyre pressure once every two to four weeks, especially before embarking on a long road trip.
 Take the reading when the tyres are cold (e.g. without driving the car for at least three hours).

 Another thing to note is the Tyre Pressure Monitoring System (TPMS) that comes standard in newer cars.
-The TPMS will emit a warning if the pressure drops 25 per cent below the vehicle manufacturer's recommended pressure.
+The TPMS will emit a warning if the pressure drops 25% below the vehicle manufacturer's recommended pressure.
 In most cases, a slight drop in pressure won't trigger a warning light, so the loss of fuel economy wouldn't be immediately apparent.
-That's another good reason why drivers should independently verify the tyre pressure every two to four weeks.
+That's another good reason why you should independently verify the tyre pressure every two to four weeks.

 If it becomes necessary to replace one (or more) of your tyres, make sure the new tyre is the same size, type and speed rating that came on the vehicle as original equipment.
 These details can be found on the sidewall of your current tyre or in the owner's handbook.